Access your Pro+ Content below.

-This article is part of the Issue 10, October 2012 issue of How a powerful business analytics strategy can raise ethical issues
+This article is part of the BI Trends + Strategies issue of Issue 10, October 2012

 Analyze, analyze, analyze.
 That’s the mandate in many companies.
 But to avoid negative repercussions, it’s wise to proceed with caution and consider the moral issues created by powerful analytics tools.